S'no time to stay inside! Winslow Homer and Other Artists in the Snow.

 Metropolitan Museum of Art, NYC.

 Then, I wonder: Where was Homer positioned for this scene?
-Had he snowshoed out in front of the shovelers and perched himself on top of the snow?
-What was his point of view?
+Consider the point of view of the artist.
+Did he slog out by the shovelers and perch himself on top of the snow?
+Where was HE?

 My second image is a photograph of an ascent of Mont Blanc in 1861, by Auguste-Rosalie Bisson.